dekstop/osm-tagging-dynamics/etl/README.txt

 To load:
 $ ./bin/load_tsv.sh <tsv files>

+The SQL scripts in src/sql/* provide some further aggregations etc.

 Some key derivative data sets may be too expensive to compute in DB.
 You can compute these in Hadoop instead, then load into your DB manually.
 - poi_sequence: src/mapred/deriv_poi_sequence.pig